le-ander/MSc_Bioinfo-Experimental_Design/README.md

 - Check why we get such large numbers in res1 and result

+- Is memory use for launch configuration consistent across devices?

 - Stochastic implementation
   - Reuse code from MEANS package
   - Adapt CUDAsim SDE solver to handle multiple models